N0nameleft/Problem-Hub/README.md

         ```bash
         npm run start
         ```

+## Running the production environment

+- Again, make sure you have docker engine and docker-compose installed.
+There are instructions available in [docs/docker-installation.md](docs/docker-installation.md).

+- Check the [Environment variables](#environment-variables) section to see what environment variables you need to set.

+- Run the command:

+    ```sudo docker compose -f docker-compose.prod.yml up --build```

+    This should spin up the Next.js server as well as the Django server.

 ## Common issues

 Open [docs/common-issues.md](docs/common-issues.md) to find out common issues and how to fix them.
 If you encounter any issues, please check that document.